-So… in aid of giving you a few places to scout out during your next Paris trip, I’ve asked a handful of travel bloggers to share their recommendations of where to go, what to order and extra tips while you’re there.
+So… in aid of giving you a few places to scout out during your next trip to Paris, we’ve asked a handful of travel bloggers to share their recommendations of where to go, what to buy and extra tips while you’re there.

-Prior warning: I wouldn’t read this if you’re hungry…
+Prior warning: Don’t read this if you’re hungry…

-5 of the Best Patisseries & Chocolate Shops in Paris
+6 Patisseries & Chocolate Shops in Paris You Must Visit!

 1. Maison Georges Larnicol